CoEDL/elpis_next/README.md

 (It may take a little while to process)

 ### Training a model
+- Navigate to the training page via any of the below routes:
-- Home > Train a Model OR Datasets > Train Model OR Train > Create New OR Train > Upload Model
+    - Home > Train a Model
+    - Datasets > Train Model
+    - Train > Create New
+    - Train > Upload Model
 - Enter details as necessary
 - Click the green arrow under the Train column of the table for any pre-existing model

 ### Transcribing audio
+- Navigate to transcription page:
-- Home > Transcribe Audio > Create New OR Train > Transcribe Audio OR Transcribe > Create New
+    - Home > Transcribe Audio > Create New
+    - Train > Transcribe Audio
+    - Transcribe > Create New
 - Select trained model
 - Add file for transcription
 - Click Transcribe
 - Click the green arrow under the column labelled Transcribe

-### Troubleshooting
+### Runtime Troubleshooting
 #### ffmpeg was not found but is required to load audio files from filename
 Ensure ffmpeg is installed in your environment; restart and try again